 Dance scenes from "Abwege" (1928) showing Foxtrot and Tango in a posh Berlin nightclub.

-Tango Eine Nacht in Monte Carlo: Marek Weber und unser Orchester
+Tango Eine Nacht in Monte Carlo: Marek Weber und sein Orchester

-Foxtrot Ungaarwein: Barnabas von Geczy und unser Orchester
+Foxtrot Ungaarwein: Barnabas von Geczy und sein Orchester